huijing/clreq-css/README.md

 This document is a study of whether current HTML and CSS are sufficient for the layout of Chinese language documents.
 We aim to show which of the requirements covered in the [Requirements for Chinese Text Layout](https://www.w3.org/TR/clreq/) are covered by which CSS specifications and their corresponding browser support.

+Discussions and work on the Requirements for Chinese Text Layout document are documented on GitHub at the following repository: [https://github.com/w3c/clreq](https://github.com/w3c/clreq)

 ## Local development

 1. Clone the git repository